Eva Feakes (Nee Wall) - PembinaValleyOnline.com

 Funeral Date: April 26, 2019

-Eva Feakes (Nee Wall), 94, of Winkler formerly of Plum Coulee passed away Monday, April 22nd at Salem Home.
+Eva Feakes (Nee Wall), 94, of Winkler formerly of Plum Coulee, passed away Monday, April 22nd at Salem Home.
 She is survived by 5 daughters, 2 sons, and their families.
 She was predeceased by her husband Henry, and 1 son-in-law.

-The funeral service for Eva Feakes (Nee Wall) will be held Friday, April 26th at 2:00pm at Plum Coulee Bergthaler Church, with burial at Plum Coulee Cemetery.
+The funeral service for Eva Feakes Nee Wall will be held Friday, April 26th at 2pm at Plum Coulee Bergthaler Church with burial at Plum Coulee Cemetery.

-Viewing will be at Wiebe Funeral Home, Winkler, Thursday, April 23rd from 1pm to 6:30pm, and at the church prior to the service.
+Viewing will be at Wiebe Funeral Home, Winkler Thursday from 1 to 6:30pm and at the church prior to the service.

-In lieu of flowers donations may be made to The Alzheimer’s Society.
+In lieu of flowers, donations may be made to the Alzheimer Society.

 Arrangements by Wiebe Funeral Home, Winkler.